cminers/braiins-os/docs/index.md

 #### Using factory firmware image

-On Antminer S9, you can alternatively flash a factory firmware image from manufacturer's website, with `FACTORY_IMAGE` being file path or URL to the `tar.gz` (not extracted!) file.
+On Antminer S9, you can alternatively flash a factory firmware image from the manufacturer's website, with `FACTORY_IMAGE` being file path or URL to the `tar.gz` (not extracted!) file.
 Supported images with corresponding MD5 hashes are listed in the [platform.py](https://github.com/braiins/braiins-os/blob/master/upgrade/am1/platform.py) file.

 Run (*on Windows, use `python` command instead of `python3`*):